How Often to Wash Bedding

 Can bedding be donated if it’s used?

-What bedding items are typically accepted?
+What items are usually accepted?

 What if my bedding is too worn to donate?

-Where else can I donate old bedding locally?
+Where else can I donate locally?

 Can Bedding and Towels be Washed Together?
 Discover the Answer!